40 Irresistible Second Date Ideas

 Do an Open Mic Night

-It might sound crazy, but hear us out, especially if you know how to sing.
+It might sound like one of the crazier second date ideas, but hear us out, especially if you know how to sing.
 (If you can’t you may want to scroll on.)
 “Find a local venue that holds an open mic night and sign up,” suggests J. Hope Suis, a relationship expert and author.
 “You can each do a solo act, or join forces for a duo.
 So what if you have no real talent?
 The goal is to attempt something new.
 At the end of the night, if you had fun and a new memory, it will be an award-winning performance.”

 Hit The Slopes